-Student counseling regarding the program's policies and practices is available through the administrative staff of the MHP program.
-Students should contact the program coordinator to arrange for a meeting with one of the staff.
-Students seeking professional and career counseling should contact the program codirectors or their designee.
+Student counseling regarding the program's policies and practices is available through the administrative staff of the MSPA program.
+Students should contact the program directors or their designee to arrange for a meeting with one of the staff.
+Students seeking professional and career counseling should contact the program co-directors or their designee.
 All counseling and any resulting documentation will be performed in an impartial and confidential manner.